samlinux/LampToDocker/app/import/readme.md

-copy here the import sql dump
+Copy the SQL dump to be imported into this folder.
+The file requires a sql suffix.